 6. There’s something for the whole family

 Although Antalya’s beaches, restaurants, and hotels are romantic enough for couples and rife enough with adventure for intrepid solo travelers, families with children will also find what they need here.
-Get up-close and personal with stunning animals at Antalya Zoo, turn your world quite literally upside-down with an inverted walk through topsy-turvy Turs Ev House, or catch a performance you won’t soon forget at Antalya Dolphinarium.
+Get up-close and personal with stunning animals at Antalya Zoo, or turn your world quite literally upside-down with an inverted walk through topsy-turvy Turs Ev House.
 Antalya Toy Museum, meanwhile, spotlights decades of Turkish toys, and is sure to bring out the kid in travelers of all ages.

 7. Antalya is just the beginning